lge-biostat/lge-biostat.github.io/_pages/cv.md

 Education
 -----
-* B.S. in Mathematics, Southwest University, 2015
+* B.S. in Mathematics, Southwest University, 2015.06
-* M.A. in Statistics, University of Rochester, 2016
+* M.A. in Statistics, University of Rochester, 2016.12
-* Ph.D in Biostatistics, Emory University, 2023 (expected)
+* Ph.D in Biostatistics, Emory University, 2023.05

 Skills
 -----